-* All personal contact information on our websites is secure and only accessible by authorized BFA personnel.
+All personal contact information sent through our website is secure and only accessible by authorized BFA personnel.
 You may contact us for a full disclosure and/or requests to delete all personal data in accordance with the EU General Data Protection Regulations.

 What types of personal information do we store?

 The main BFA website (bfacademy.de or bfacademycom.wpengine.com), hereafter referred to as “BFA”, collects basic contact information for users in our system including name, title, telephone number, e-mail address, school contact, interests related to our services, event registrations, student application information, fee request information and staff inquires through CATS (catsone.com).
 We also collect basic information about the hardware used to access our websites and store it as a cookie including the IP address, screen dimensions and operating system of the terminal used.

 BFA uses several online platforms, each for a specific purpose.

 - Our main website at bfacademy.de (or bfacademycom.wpengine.com).
 Data is stored in a secure database.
 This is the primary location for all user information.